Purii/react-native-tableview-simple/README.md

 This component is a copy of the iOS-TableView with pure CSS.
 It is not intended to be used for large datasets!
-As an example.
-I use this component, to create a settings-screen.
+A use case might be something like a Settingsscreen.

 ## Extensible
 This component provides you with some predefined CSS-styles, known from the native TableView.
 You can always mix the `Cell`-Instances, inside a `Section`, with some Custom-Components.
 Therefore the `Cell`-Component itself can't be manipulated.
-Just have a look into the source and copy the needed style.
+If you aren't satisfied with a component, feel free to create a PR or just create and use a custom Component.
+Get inspired by the predefined Cellstyles.

 ## Props
 ### Tableview